Democratization: Italy

 King Charles Albert of Sardinia signs the Albertine Statute, 4 March 1848.

-Constitution of the Italian Republic, came into force on 1 January 1948 after the 1946 Italian institutional referendum.
+The Constitution of the Italian Republic came into force on 1 January 1948 after the 1946 Italian institutional referendum.

 In September 1847, violent riots inspired by Liberals broke out in Reggio Calabria and in Messina in the Kingdom of the Two Sicilies, which were put down by the military.
 On 12 January 1848 a rising in Palermo spread throughout the island and served as a spark for the Revolutions of 1848 all over Europe.
 After similar revolutionary outbursts in Salerno, south of Naples, and in the Cilento region which were backed by the majority of the intelligentsia of the Kingdom, on 29 January 1848 King Ferdinand II of the Two Sicilies was forced to grant a constitution, using for a pattern the French Charter of 1830.
 This constitution was quite advanced for its time in liberal democratic terms, as was the proposal of a unified Italian confederation of states.
 On 11 February 1848, Leopold II of Tuscany, first cousin of Emperor Ferdinand I of Austria, granted the Constitution, with the general approval of his subjects.
-The Habsburg example was followed by Charles Albert of Sardinia (Albertine Statute; later became the constitution of the unified Kingdom of Italy and remained in force, with changes, until 1948) and by Pope Pius IX (Fundamental Statute).
-However, only King Charles Albert maintained the statute even after the end of the riots.
+The Habsburg example was followed by Charles Albert of Sardinia through the Albertine Statute, which later became the constitution of the unified Kingdom of Italy and remained in force, with changes, until 1948, and by Pope Pius IX through the Fundamental Statute; however, only King Charles Albert maintained the statute even after the end of the riots.